IntentArchitect/Intent.Modules/docsProject/articles/GettingStarted/creating-a-module-from-scratch.md

             ```
     - Template's Partal File:

+        While `.tt` files are ideal for mixing code with text, we have found that certain tasks, like encapsulating template logic in methods, is a very clunky experience.

-        T4 `Runtime Text Template` files re-generate a `.cs` file with a class inside it each time the `.tt` file is saved.
-These generated classes are `partial` which allows us to make other corresponding `partial` classes.
+        Fortunately, T4 `Runtime Text Template` files actually generate a `.cs` file with a class inside it each time the `.tt` file is saved.
+These generated classes are `partial` which allows us to make our own corresponding `partial` class.

-        By creating a partial class which is just another `.cs` file to Visual Studio, unlike `.tt` files, full Visual Studio IntelliSense and other C# features available to them.
-This makes partial classes the ideal place to put more complicated backing logic for our templates, such as constructors, utility methods, etc.
+        These partial files which we can create are just completely normal `.cs` files, making them an ideal place to put more complicated template logic, such as constructors, utility methods, etc.

+        You can read more about partial classes [here](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods#partial-classes).

         - Visual Studio Project item type: `Class`
         - Name: `WebApiControllerTemplatePartial.cs`